abdullahkhalids/qecft/README.md

 * The non-code portions of the notebooks are licensed under  [Creative Commons Attribution-NonCommercial-NoDerivs ](LICENSE-CC-BY-NC-ND).
 * The code cells of this book and any other code in the repository is licensed under [GPLV3](LICENSE-GPL3).

+## Acknowledgements

+The initial drafts of this book were produced with the help of a grant by the [Unitary Fund](https://unitary.fund/grants.html).